DIApotter/Weathering/README.md

 # Weathering
+Weather checker in web

+#imitated
-Weather checker in web / imitated the work of ASMRprog / Made by DIApotter
+the work of ASMRprog